 Solar Panel Size

 The size of the solar panel system you need depends on your power consumption and the available roof space.
-Generally, a 100-watt solar panel can generate 30 to 50 amp-hours of electricity per day, enough to power lights, fans, and small appliances.
+Generally, a 100-watt portable solar panel can generate 30 to 50 amp-hours of electricity per day, enough to power lights, fans, and small appliances.
 However, if you need to power larger appliances, such as a refrigerator or air conditioner, you'll need a larger solar panel system.

 Solar Charge Controller